Class Teacher – Mrs Gaskell

 In Science we will be getting to grips with all things rocks, investigating different types of soil and also fossils!
 In Literacy we will be writing our own stories based on Leon and the Place Between as well as creating Non Chronological reports for the animals that live there.
 We will be covering money and statistics this half term using all of our place value skills to support our learning.
 In Geography we will be looking at how erosion and deposition affect the landscape and in history we will look at what sources of information are.

 In Science we will explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal and we will also look at, recognising that shadows are formed when the light from a light source is blocked by a solid object.
 In Literacy we will write instructions on how to make Stone Age bread and write our story based on The Stone Age Boy.
 In maths we will focus on fractions and measurement – length and perimeter of shape.
 This half term is heavily history based with the children learning about British prehistory from the Stone Age to the Iron Age, including changes to people and lifestyle caused by ingenuity, invention and technological advancement.
 This half term will also see our annual school trip to Delamere forest to meet a real life Stone Age man!

-Summer term 3a: Emperors and Empires
+Summer term 3a and 3b: Emperors and Empires

-Summer term 3b: Predator
+Summer term 3b: Emperors and Empires

 Spellings tests will be on Fridays.
 Children can practise their spellings on Spelling Shed: https://www.spellingshed.com/en-gb/